ParamITNL/fs22-AnimalHelperMod/README.md

 * xx-2018 v1.0 - Initial version
 * 11-2020 v1.1 - Scripts reworked to dynamically determine fillTypes to top up.
 * 11-2020 v1.1.1 - Training of horses has been added.
+* 01-2022 v22.0 - Updated mod to FS22.

 ## Roadmap

 The following features are planned to be implemented in a feature release:

-1. Calculating costs for the different materials used.
-1. Filling the different foodgroups with the different filltypes available.
+1. Filling the different foodgroups with the different filltypes available, so you can reach a 100% productivity.
     1. I will try to choose the filltype based on the price of the materials.
 The cheapest FillType will be the one used to fill the group.
-    1. If the above bullet prooves too difficult, the FoodGroup will be filled, defided evenly over the different filltypes for this group.
+    1. If the above bullet prooves too difficult, the FoodGroup will be filled, devided evenly over the different filltypes for this group.
-1. Use the seasons-pricing module for calculating the costs of the materials.
+1. Translation of the different messages/texts.
+(Help is appreciated)
+1. By request: I'll try to use materials stored in your silos.
+If the food is available in the Silo, no costs will be calculated.

 ## Untested